It’s absolutely no secret that talented developers are in high demand.

-As part of our 2020 CodinGame Developer Survey, we asked over 20,000 developers, in over 125 countries, to share their yearly salary with us.
-After analyzing the results, we were able to create a ranking of the 10 top-paying countries (see infographic below).
+As part of our 2021 CodinGame Developer Survey, we asked close to 15,000 developers, in over 134 countries, to share their yearly salary with us.
+After analyzing the results, we were able to create a ranking of the 10 top-paying countries.

 The best-paid developers are in the USA

 The United States of America is the world’s top paying country, with an average yearly software engineer gross salary of $95,744.

 What’s more, as tech startups continue to sprout up across the states, and The Big Five (or FAAMG – Facebook, Amazon, Apple, Microsoft and Google) continue to grow and invest, the US is set to keep their place as number one for the foreseeable future.

 “The Big Five tech giants have a combined market capitalization of over $4 trillion.
 These powerful tech behemoths often devour the talent, technology, or entire businesses of aspiring competitors.
 Given their financial weight, mergers and acquisitions have become a key tactic in maintaining their strong grip on tech supremacy.” – Katie Jones on The Big Five

 In particular, Seattle stands out as the American city where developers are paid the most, with a real adjusted average salary of $105,735.
 The city has been up and coming for years and is now a buzzing and highly coveted work capital for tech talent.

 One major advantage of Seattle’s tech ecosystem is that, although there’s plenty of room for innovation and entrepreneurship, it doesn’t rely purely on startups.
 Indeed, some of the major Seattle employers include Microsoft, Salesforce and Adobe.